mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 #### Computing the moments of a binomial distribution

-The result from last section was dependent on us knowing the functional form of the first moment of the binomial distribution.
-For higher moments we need some systematic way to compute such moments.
-Luckily for us we can do so by using the so-called moment generating function (MGF).
+Last section's result was dependent on us knowing the functional form of the first moment of the binomial distribution.
+For higher moments, we need some systematic way to compute such moments.
+Luckily for us, we can do so by using the so-called moment generating function (MGF).
 The MGF of a random variable $X$ is defined as
 $$
 M_X(t) = \left\langle{e^{tX}}\right\rangle,
 $$